MetaSys-LISBP/PhysioFit/docs/usage.rst

 .. image:: _static/usage/example1.JPG

 **Standard deviation** on measurements.
-A smaller value will augment the cost of the corresponding data during the optimization, thereby forcing an improvement of the fit accuracy for this data, but degrading the fit accuracy for the other measurements.
+As detailed in the methods section, reducing the standard deviation will increase the cost of the corresponding data during the optimization, thereby forcing an improvement of the fit accuracy for this measurements, but degrading the goodness-of-fit for the other measurements.

 Finally, **Verbose logs**: Should debug information be written in log file.
 Useful in case of trouble (please join it